Inglis Clark Centre for Democracy and Human Rights

 Speaking Up Speaking Out

-Tasmania’s laws and attitudes on LGBTIQ+ issues have gone from worst to best.
+Tasmania’s laws and attitudes on LGBTQIA+ issues have gone from worst to best.
 Hooray for that!
 But the pool of advocates and leaders has been small, jeopardising further progress towards inclusion and full equity.
-Sharing real-life experiences and stories about advocacy processes and outcomes, reporting and/or leadership is one of the most effective ways to ensure skills and confidence in these areas is passed through the LGBTIQ+ community and on to future generations.
+Sharing real-life experiences and stories about advocacy processes and outcomes, reporting and/or leadership is one of the most effective ways to ensure skills and confidence in these areas is passed through the LGBTQIA+ community and on to future generations.

 Pitch Perfect